 Never file a joint return with your husband and do not participate in his business in any way.
 You are going to have to be very careful about having any joint assets with your husband as his half will be subject to seizure if/when the IRS or State catches up with him.
 I think it would be to your...Read more »

 My husband makes good money, but his ex wife refuses to hold down a real job.
 She hasn't filed her taxes either, claiming "She doesn't work".
 This of course throws the income levels off balance and she is fighting for more child support.
-One child has aged out and it is time to modify the support,...
+One child has aged out and it is time to...
 Read more »

 Father may introduce proof the Mother is employed.
 He may also request the Court impute an income to her based upon her earning capacity.
 This is not the amount she earns; it is the amount she could earn if she did work.
 This determination takes into consideration her education, licenses,...Read more »